 The current study attempted to determine whether significant archaeological deposits were present on the proposed project site.
 Although none were yielded during the records search and field survey, ground-disturbing activities have the potential to reveal buried deposits not observed on the surface.
 Prior to the initiation of ground-disturbing activities, field personnel should be alerted to the possibility of buried prehistoric or historic cultural deposits.
 In the event that field personnel encounter buried cultural materials, work in the immediate vicinity of the find should cease and a qualified archaeologist should be retained to assess the significance of the find.
 The qualified archaeologist shall have the authority to stop or divert construction excavation as necessary.
-If the qualified archaeologist finds that any cultural resources present meet eligibility requirements for listing on the California Register or the

-National Register of Historic Places (National Register), plans for the treatment, evaluation, and mitigation of impacts to the find will need to be developed.
+If the qualified archaeologist finds that any cultural resources present meet eligibility requirements for listing on the California Register or the National Register of Historic Places (National Register), plans for the treatment, evaluation, and mitigation of impacts to the find will need to be developed.
 Prehistoric or historic cultural materials that may be encountered during ground-disturbing activities include:

-- historic-period artifacts such as glass bottles and fragments, cans, nails, ceramic and pottery fragments, and other metal objects; - historic-period structural or building foundations, walkways, cisterns, pipes, privies, and other structural elements: - prehistoric flaked-stone artifacts and debitage (waste material), consisting of obsidian, basalt, and or cryptocrystalline silicates; - groundstone artifacts, including mortars, pestles, and grinding slabs; - dark, greasy soil that may be associated with charcoal, ash, bone, shell, flaked stone, groundstone, and fire affected rocks: - human remains.
+- historic-period artifacts such as glass bottles and fragments, cans, nails, ceramic and pottery fragments, and other metal objects; - historic-period structural or building foundations, walkways, cisterns, pipes, privies, and other structural elements; - prehistoric flaked-stone artifacts and debitage (waste material), consisting of obsidian, basalt, and or cryptocrystalline silicates; - groundstone artifacts, including mortars, pestles, and grinding slabs; - dark, greasy soil that may be associated with charcoal, ash, bone, shell, flaked stone, groundstone, and fire affected rocks; - human remains.

-A Sacred Lands File search with the NAHC was initiated on April 22, 2024.
-Results are pending.
-The City will initiate Assembly Bill (AB) 52 Native American Consultation for the project with tribes, as required.
-Since the city will initiate and carry out the required Native American Consultation, the results of the consultation are not provided in this report.
+Findings were negative during the Sacred Lands File search with the NAHC (see Appendix A).
+The City will initiate Assembly Bill (AB) 52 Native American Consultation for the project.
+Since the City will initiate and carry out the required Native American Consultation, the results of the consultation are not provided in this report.
 However, this report may be used during the consultation process, and BCR Consulting staff is available to answer questions and address concerns as necessary.